sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   slider of incidents.

-* Allow editing of latitude/longitude with minimaps: Allow the latitude/longitude geocodes to be hand edited in a field near the minimap and address.
+* Allow editing of latitude/longitude with minimaps: Allow the latitude/longitude geocodes to be hand edited in fields near the minimap and address.
+Right clicking on the minimap will add a new pin and update the fields.

 * Show weights as lb and oz: Enter and show weights with separate pounds and ounces. eg: 5 lbs and 6 oz